Best Backlink Monitoring Tools In 2026

 TL;DR

-- Semrush – Semrush’s Backlink Analytics taps into a database of 43 trillion links across 390 million domains.
-Its free backlink checker shows the top 25 backlinks with Authority Score, link attributes and whether links are new or lost.
+• Semrush – Semrush’s Backlink Analytics taps into a database of 43 trillion links across 390 million domains.
+Its free backlink checker shows the top 25 backlinks with Authority Score, link attributes, and whether links are new or lost.
 The paid “Semrush One” plans ($165–$456/month) add AI-powered keyword tracking and competitive analysis.
-The breadth of features and data comes with a steep learning curve and higher price tag.
+The breadth of features and data comes with a steep learning curve and a higher price tag.

 Comparison Table